akshay-022/BoxMate/README.md

 Hello and welcome to the second product iteration of BoxMate!!

+# PLEASE CHECK THE proj-iter2 BRANCH of the repo, for this iteration.

 This is the team behind this product:
 1. Akshay Iyer agi2108
 2. Nagavasavi Jeepalyam nj2506